 What we’re working on is ‘Understories‘ – a brush with the new folklore of Shropshire.
 Here are both rural and urban myths, tales just out of living memory and tales re-told.
 They are the common uncommon.

-We’ll be performing the show from September 2018.
+We’ll be performing the show in 2019.
 Join us to discover Shropshire’s last wolves and cloggers, its haunted roundabouts, railway lines and oak trees, not to mention the boy who burrowed under a church.

 We’ve got a final recording of ‘Tom Palin at Cinderloo’, which at the moment you can listen to via Proletarian Poetry.
 I’m trying to fix the tech…